kwaldenphd/python-structured-data/README.md

 }
 ```

-<blockquote>Q11: Decipher what we're seeing in the JSON here.
-What are the name/value pairs, and how are they organized in this object?</blockquote>
+<blockquote>Q12: Decipher what we're seeing in the JSON here.
+What are some of the name/value pairs, and how are they organized in this object?</blockquote>

 ## Reading JSON into Python

-81. We can read JSON into Python using the `json` module.
+124. We can read JSON into Python using the `json` module.

 <blockquote><a href="https://docs.python.org/3/library/json.html">Click here</a> to learn more about the <code>json</code> module.</blockquote>

-82. The JSON module includes a few key functions for loading JSON data into Python:
+125. The JSON module includes a few key functions for loading JSON data into Python:
 - `json.loads()` takes a single string of JSON and loads it as a Python value
 - `json.load()` takes a JSON file (or file-like object) and loads it as a Python value
 - `json.dumps()` takes a Python value and transforms it to a JSON object.

-83. Translation table:
+126. Translation table:

 JSON | Python
 --- | ---